rodbitu/TubeSummarizerAI-Frontend/README.md

 - [React Icons](https://react-icons.github.io/react-icons)
 - [React Hook Form](https://react-hook-form.com/)

-## 💻 Projeto
+## 💻 Project

-TubeSummarizerAI é uma plataforma online que permite aos usuários obterem resumos inteligentes de vídeos do YouTube de forma rápida e fácil.
+TubeSummarizerAI is an online platform that allows users to obtain intelligent summaries of YouTube videos quickly and easily.

-## 🚀 Como executar
+## 🚀 How to run

-- Clone o repositório
+- Clone the repository
-- Rode o `npm run dev` para iniciar a aplicação.
+- Run `npm run dev` to start the application.

-Por fim, a aplicação estará disponível em `http://localhost:3000`
+Finally, the application will be available at `http://localhost:3000`

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.